fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 ### In the ProtoTrees

-Strings from the Message Bundles are rendered into the templates through the protoTrees, using the messagekey, the name of the string in the bundle:
+Strings from the Message Bundles are rendered into the templates through the protoTrees, using the `messagekey`, the name of the string in the bundle:

 <table>
     <thead>